Introduction to this issue:

 The emergence of the Kowloon-Canton Railway has led Hong Kong into a new era in the 20th century.
 The stacked memories of the city are as long as the endless train tracks, with rows of steam or diesel trucks, faded carriage seats, and remodeled stations one by one, and then from KCR to MTR.
 At this time At this moment, they have become lasting memories.

-REconnect// Tsim Sha Tsui Waterfront: Hong Kong’s sea, land and air transportation hub
+REconnect// Tsim Sha Tsui Waterfront: Hong Kong’s sea, land and air transport hub

 When it comes to transportation, Tsim Sha Tsui is absolutely indispensable as the center of Hong Kong for a century.
 Historian Cai Sixing summarizes how Tsim Sha Tsui became a hub for maritime and land transportation after the opening of the Kowloon-Canton Railway, which led to the brilliance and subsequent transformation of this place.